 - Make a written record of the information where possible in the child/adult’s own words including the time, date and place of incident(s), persons present and what was said;

 - Immediately report the matter to the designated senior manager, or deputy in his/her absence or where the senior manager is the subject of the allegation.

 13. Initial Action by the Designated Senior Manager

 When informed of a concern or allegation, the designated senior manager should not investigate the matter or interview the member of staff, child concerned or potential witnesses.

 - Obtain written details of the concern/allegation, signed and dated by the person receiving (not the child/adult making the allegation);

 - Record any information about times, dates and location of incident(s) and names of any potential witnesses;

 - Record discussions about the child and/or member of staff, any decisions made, and the reasons for those decisions.

-The designated senior manager must refer the allegation to the duty LADO within one working day.
-Referral should not be delayed in order to gather information.
+The designated senior manager must refer the allegation to the duty LADO within one working day using the referral form.
+The referral should not be delayed in order to gather information.
 A failure to report an allegation or concern in accordance with procedures is a potential disciplinary matter.